zsfenggy/ZxingLib/README.md

-# beam
+# ZxingLib
-MVP Development frame
+A Simple Library for Zxing.